curl/curl/docs/cmdline-opts/retry-all-errors.md

 This option is the "sledgehammer" of retrying.
 Do not use this option by default (for example in your **curlrc**), there may be unintended consequences such as sending or receiving duplicate data.
 Do not use with redirected input or output.
-You'd be much better off handling your unique problems in shell script.
+You might be better off handling your unique problems in a shell script.
 Please read the example below.

 **WARNING**: For server compatibility curl attempts to retry failed flaky